ScottPlot/ScottPlot/README.md

 > ⚠️ The latest source code may contain partially-implemented or experimental functionality.
 Users desiring stable source code are encouraged to download ScottPlot from the [releases](https://github.com/swharden/ScottPlot/releases) page.

+### Contribute to ScottPlot

+#### If you like ScottPlot, give it a star!
+If you want to support this project but don't have a feature request or code modification to bring forward yet, you can still support us by following this project and giving it a star!

+#### Suggest a Feature
+Review the latest [ScottPlot Cookbook]() to see if the feature you want already exists.
+If not, open a [feature request issue](https://github.com/swharden/ScottPlot/issues).

+#### Create a Pull Request
+Developers will find useful resources in [contributing.md](CONTRIBUTING.md)

 ### About ScottPlot

 ScottPlot was created by [Scott Harden](http://www.SWHarden.com/) ([Harden Technologies, LLC](http://tech.swharden.com)) with many contributions from the open source user community.